-Ultimately, the Kenai Central boys pulled off a feat no other Kenai Peninsula soccer team had accomplished in 17 years of trying Friday evening at Service High School, toppling host Service in a stunning penalty kick finish to claim a spot in Saturday’s state championship final.
+Ultimately, the Kenai Kardinal boys pulled off a feat no other Kenai Peninsula soccer team had accomplished in 17 years of trying Friday evening at Service High School, toppling the host Service Cougars in a stunning penalty kick finish to claim their spot in Saturday’s state championship final.

-“It’s just an incredible feeling of elation,” said Joel Reemtsma, head coach of the operation.
+“It’s just an incredible feeling of elation,” said a joyful Joel Reemtsma, head coach of the operation.
 “I’m happy for these guys and the program.”

 Since the start of the Alaska Schools Activities Association sanctioning of a statewide soccer tournament in 2000, the highest a peninsula team — boys or girls — had finished was third, and not one had made a state final.

 The Kenai boys, a talented group of players bursting with youth, changed that record.